What You Need to Know About the UN Sustainable Development Goals Before You Build or Renovate

 Now how can you begin making a difference?
 Go over the SDGs, choose a project and evaluate against the goals.
 We have provided some ideas and inspiration.
-Start small and build on!
+Use these as inspiration for your own vision!

 No Poverty – Economic growth must be inclusive to provide sustainable jobs and promote equality

-Social theorist and governmental advisor, Jeremy Rifkin, inspires with a vision of a new industrial revolution in which explosive economic growth will be achieved through virtually free energy and a sharing economy.
+Social theorist and governmental advisor, Jeremy Rifkin, inspires us all with a vision of a new industrial revolution in which explosive economic growth will be achieved through virtually free energy and a sharing economy.
 The transformation will migrate many aspects of life from an ownership model to a use mode.
-Renewable energy is even being shared by homes and businesses, and there are developments in retrofitting current building stock to new standards.
+Renewable energy is even being shared by homes and businesses, as well as microgrids and selling energy to support the grid.
+Companies and cities are partnering to retrofitting existing buildings to energy efficient standards, bringing quality jobs and cost savings to low income neighborhoods.

 Zero Hunger – End hunger, achieve food security and improved nutrition and promote sustainable agriculture

-Our lawns can be turned into edible landscapes and we can learn how to supply our own food.
+Choosing building sites that are do not displace existing farmland is a good place to start.
+Renovate an existing home, or choose a site that has already been developed.
+Gardens can be turned into edible landscapes and used to supply our own food.
 We can also find inspiration from urban vertical farms and silvopasture.
 These farming methods have amazing benefits and share common goals with initiatives such as the Living Food Challenge to help transform the current food system into one in balance with soil and water cycles.

 Good Health & Wellbeing – Ensure healthy lives and promote wellbeing for all at all ages

 A high performance home is a healthier home.
 Breathing in clean air can protect us from many unwanted health risks.
-It all starts with improving our indoor air quality by staying alert to things such as proper filtration and ventilation, thus eliminating toxic chemicals in materials which cause VOCs.
+It all starts with improving our indoor air quality by staying alert to things such as proper filtration and ventilation.
+Choosing materials wisely, reduces or even eliminates toxic chemicals in materials which cause VOCs.

-Quality Education – Ensure inclusive and equitable quality education and promote lifelong learning opportuities
+Quality Education – Ensure inclusive and equitable quality education and promote lifelong learning opportunities

 For more green homes to be built we will need an educated workforce on specific skills.
 This can start in Green Schools where students of all ages are learning about topics surrounding sustainability.
 Green schools not only teach about sustainability, high performance building methods improve student health and increase cognitive performance and memory.